discordjs/guide/guide/command-handling/adding-features.md

 Make sure you put every command file you have inside one of the new sub-folders.
 Leaving a command file directly under the `commands` folder will create problems.
 :::

-It is not necessary to name your sub-folders exactly like we have named them here.
-You can create any number of sub-folders and name them whatever you want.
+It is not necessary to name your subfolders exactly like we have named them here.
+You can create any number of subfolders and name them whatever you want.
 Although, it is a good practice to name them according to the type of commands stored inside them.

 Now, go back to your main file `index.js` and add this below the `client.commands = new Discord.Collection();` line: